 Book a standard room at the InterContinental in Paris, which is one of our partner hotels, via our luxury travel concierge (rates tend to range from €200 EUR to €600 EUR depending on the day and the season) and you will get a guaranteed room upgrade and Club Lounge access absolutely free.
 This has got to be one of the best hotel deals in Paris!

-The Club Lounge at the InterContinental Paris is our favorite Club Lounge in Paris as outlined below, so getting it for free makes this InterContinental our top hotel choice in Paris.
+The Club Lounge at the InterContinental Paris is our favorite Club Lounge in Paris, as outlined below.
+Getting it for free makes this InterContinental our top hotel choice in Paris.

 Why Choose A Paris Hotel With A Club Lounge?

 When deciding which hotel to choose for your stay in a city like Paris, it is sensible to consider the added extras provided by a hotel club lounge.
 Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning, and evening cocktails with canapés.
 The evening food and drink offering is often more than enough to replace the need to go out for the evening.

 Club or executive hotel lounges provide an interesting environment to work and relax in.
 Some lounges also provide dedicated meeting rooms, although I find holding meetings in the main lounge more friendly.
-When I travel on my own for business, I don’t like to sit in restaurants on my own.
+When I travel on my own for business, I wouldn’t say I like to sit in restaurants on my own.
 Room service is also a lonely affair, so a club lounge provides the ideal environment to enjoy good food and atmosphere while being completely comfortable sitting on a table for one.

 The clubrooms themselves are often a little bigger and offer more luxurious facilities than standard rooms, with more space, plus they are often on higher floors with better views.

 Finally, executive and club benefits are great for early check-in and late check-out as you can often stay in the club lounge room with all the benefits in the afternoon if you have a late flight.
 Conversely, you can use the club lounge and executive facilities from early in the morning if you arrive early and your room isn’t ready.